asadahimeka/vite-plugin-tm-userscript/README.md

 ### Configure Userscript Header

-There are four ways to configure `Userscript Header`, the priority is as follows
+There are five ways to configure `Userscript Header`, the priority is as follows

+1. Plugin option `headers`
-1. `header.config.json`
+2. `header.config.json`
-2. `header.config.js`
+3. `header.config.js`
-3. `header.config.txt`
+4. `header.config.txt`
-4. `tmHeader` field in `package.json`
+5. `tmHeader` field in `package.json`

 Among them, `header.config.txt` uses Tampermonkey header annotation configuration, will not be processed, directly inserted into the script header

-The other three formats are configured in json format, and multiple attribute configurations such as `match` are represented by an array, and `grant` and `require` are automatically added after processing
+The other four formats are configured in json format, and multiple attribute configurations such as `match` are represented by an array, and `grant` and `require` are automatically added after processing

 See [`example/header.config.js`](https://github.com/asadahimeka/vite-plugin-tm-userscript/blob/master/example/header.config.js) for example configuration